Did Whakaari/White Island erupt? Ash rises 600m above volcano

 A "small batch of magma" could explain the ash seen rising more than half a kilometre above Whaakari/White Island over the weekend.

-Ash emissions and a strong sulphur dioxide signal were detected at the island on Sunday but because of the lack of real-time data, GNS Science said it couldn't definitively say whether a small eruption had occurred.
+Ash emissions and a strong sulphur dioxide were detected at the offshore volcano on Sunday but because of the lack of real-time data, GNS Science said in a statement it could not definitively say whether a small eruption had occurred.

-The ash was light brown in colour and rose about 600m above the volcano.
+The ash was light brown in colour and rose about 600m above the volcano, but was not observed beyond the island.
+A steam plume could be seen from the Bay of Plenty coast.

 GNS Volcanologist Steven Sherburn said the movement of magma was the most likely explanation for the ash emission.